BluestoneCreeper/BluestoneCreeper/README.md

 - 👋 Hi, I’m @BluestoneCreeper
-- 👀 I’m interested in learning how to use GitHub and Java programing
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Computer Engineering, and Computer Science
-- 📫 How to reach me: formc555@gmail.com

 <!---
 BluestoneCreeper/BluestoneCreeper is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.